saralana/saralana.github.io/_posts/2020-08-08-matilha-en.md

 <img src="../assets/posts/mat6.jpeg" class="img-border">
 <br><br>

-A soundscape listening of Jardim Canadá | MG | BR from the sonorous perspective of the neighborhood's mutt dogs.
+A soundscape listening of Jardim Canadá (MG, Brazil) from the sonorous perspective of the neighborhood's mutt dogs.

 Radio transmitter collars were created and were capable of transmit through FM | UHF, the sound environment of the dogs that carried them.